leonid-shevtsov/pbcopy-chromium/README.md

 Currently, only works with macOS, although possibly can be ported to other operating systems.

-Download the latest release from the “Releases” page and place into a directory on your `$PATH`.
+Download the latest release from the "Releases" page and place into a directory on your `$PATH`.

 ## Usage